Children’s Dentistry Mesquite

 According to the American Dental Association, children should have their first dental visit six months after their first tooth erupts and no later than their first birthday.
 While it’s likely that their first tooth will have erupted by then, you don’t want to put off their first visit just because it hasn’t yet.

 The reason visits need to start this early is because once a tooth erupts, it’s susceptible to decay.
 Many parents don’t realize that baby teeth are essential to oral development.
-If the tooth becomes decayed and falls out prematurely, their permanent teeth could erupt too soon and cause issues with neighboring teeth, although this is more of an issue once they already have multiple baby teeth.
+If one or more teeth become decayed and fall out prematurely, their permanent teeth could erupt too soon and cause issues with neighboring teeth, although this is more of an issue once they already have multiple baby teeth.

 What to Expect During My Child’s First Visit

 You and your child can relax when it comes to their initial visit.
-Unlike future visits which will include a more substantial treatment (such as cleanings), the initial treatment is meant to make your child as comfortable as possible.
+Unlike future visits, which will include a more substantial treatment (such as cleanings), the initial visit is meant to make your child as comfortable as possible.
 Making a good first impression is incredibly important, especially for young children.

 During the visit, Dr. Rana will take a brief look inside your child’s mouth.
-You’ll be able to hold your child on your lap during the exam so they remain comfortable.
-The rest of the visit is meant to provide you important information not just on future preventive care at the office, but oral care at home.
+You’ll be able to hold your child on your lap during the exam, so they remain comfortable.
+The rest of the visit is meant to provide you with important information not just on future preventive care at the office but also on at-home oral care.

 Kid-Friendly Dental Care